rsdoiel/fdx/INSTALL.md

 Installation
 ------------

-fdx is a go package and programs for working with [Final Draft](https://www.finaldraft.com/)'s XML files.
-It is experimental.
-See the project's GitHub repository for [releases](https://github.com/rsdoiel/fdx/releases/).
+This project is experimental.
+Get the latest release from [GitHub](https://github.com/rsdoiel/fdx/releases/).

 Quick install with curl
 -----------------------